jundalisay/superb/content/en/research/kepler/harmony/book-1/part-45c.md

 So that whatever is stated concerning the particular proportion of the figure holds for the proportions of all lines to the diameter.

-4. Assuming that a single proportion would [suffice to] define what is required; I am not told how to bring the matter to a conclusion but only how to stalk the quarry, from a distance.
+4. Assuming that a single proportion would suffice to define what is required; I am not told how to bring the matter to a conclusion but only how to stalk the quarry, from a distance.

-For since the kinds of line, according to their [degree of] knowledge, are found among the Inexpressibles (that is, they are not numerable but reject numbers), there will accordingly be no multiplicity of numbers that can exhaust the ratio without leaving some uncertainty in it: on the other hand, this ratio, as mentioned in our second point above, takes no refuge except in numbers, but repeatedly divides the diameter in various ways into many Myriads of Myriads of parts, to make [the numerical expression for] the ratio more and more exact^^S; but this never gives a completely exact value; and, in short: this is not to know the thing itself but only something close to it, either greater or less than it; and some later calculator (computator) can always get closer to it [still]; but to none is it ever given to arrive at it exactly.
-Such indeed are all quantities which are only to be found in the properties of matter of a definite amount; and they do not have a knowable construction by which in practice they might be accessible to human knowledge.^^"*
+For since the kinds of line, according to their [degree of] knowledge, are found among the Inexpressibles (that is, they are not numerable but reject numbers), there will accordingly be no multiplicity of numbers that can exhaust the ratio without leaving some uncertainty in it.

+On the other hand, this ratio, as mentioned in our second point above, takes no refuge except in numbers, but repeatedly divides the diameter in various ways into many Myriads of Myriads of parts, to make [the numerical expression for] the ratio more and more exact.

+But this never gives a completely exact value; and, in short: this is not to know the thing itself but only something close to it, either greater or less than it; and some later calculator (computator) can always get closer to it [still]; but to none is it ever given to arrive at it exactly.
+Such indeed are all quantities which are only to be found in the properties of matter of a definite amount; and they do not have a knowable construction by which in practice they might be accessible to human knowledge.

-Fifth, let us concern ourselves specifically with the heptagon and following figures of this type {genus) [ 5 ?c], as they follow one another in order the [series of lines in] continuous proportion will grow longer as the number of sides increases: so if the one of most interest were the last one, as, for the heptagon, the seventh of the proportionals;
+5. Let us concern ourselves specifically with the heptagon and following figures of this type {genus) [ 5 ?c], as they follow one another in order the [series of lines in] continuous proportion will grow longer as the number of sides increases: so if the one of most interest were the last one, as, for the heptagon, the seventh of the proportionals;
 it would, all the same, not be possible to use it to find the intermediate